andreashlarsen/Lenz2022-DIBMALPs/README.md

 # Lenz2022-DIBMALPs

-scripts for SAXS analysis in:
+scripts for SAXS analysis and plotting for paper:

-INSERT DOI, TITLE ETC
+Lenz, Larsen, Keller, Luchini (2022).
+Submitted.

+see overview in Flow.sh